 The Todoist MCP server is Doist’s official bridge between AI assistants and their task management platform.
 It’s part of a broader todoist-ai SDK — the tools aren’t just for MCP but can be imported directly into custom AI applications.
 The MCP server is one distribution surface for a reusable tool library.

-The server provides 28+ tools covering the full task lifecycle: creating and finding tasks, managing projects and sections, commenting, handling assignments, tracking activity, and even searching across your entire Todoist workspace.
+The server provides 37+ tools covering the full task lifecycle: creating and finding tasks, managing projects and sections, commenting, handling assignments, tracking activity, managing filters, viewing attachments, analyzing productivity, and searching across your entire Todoist workspace.
 A hosted endpoint at ai.todoist.net/mcp means zero local installation for most users.

 What sets this apart from community Todoist MCP servers: it’s the official implementation, actively developed, with MCP Apps support for rendering interactive task widgets directly in chat interfaces.